heeyeon-im/heeyeon-im.github.io/projects.md

         <img src="../images/hierarchical_coding3.jpg" width="100%" />
     </div>
     <div class="col-md-7 col-sm-12">
-Such convergence illustrats how items in a visual scene can be represented hierarchically.
+Such convergence illustrates how items in a visual scene can be represented hierarchically.
 At least two units of visual processing - individual object and ensemble - can be extracted from a visual scene to be available at the same time, providing complementary information
     </div>
   </div>
 </div>